 - all taking at least one class for credit during the school year.

-“Mixed” teams containing players from more than one school are not allowed to play ACF tournaments, i.e. teams containing players not all from one school.
-The head editor of the tournament may make an exception; however, these dispensations are made only in very limited circumstances.
-ACF reserves the right to disallow any team from playing at one of its tournaments.
+“Mixed” teams containing players from more than one school are not allowed to play ACF tournaments.
+ACF may make exceptions in very limited circumstances.
+ACF reserves the right to disallow any team from playing at its tournaments.

 How to become an ACF member?